kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

   * [Step 5 - Register Your Plugin](#step-5-------register-your-plugin)
   * [Step 5 - Configure Your Plugin](#step-5-------configure-your-plugin)
  - [Writing an Advanced Plugin](#writing-an-advanced-plugin)

- The player core library exposing two main utils:
+The player core library exposes two main utilities:
-1. `BasePlugin` - The class which your plugin will inherit from.
+1. `BasePlugin` - The class that your plugin will inherit from.
-2. `registerPlugin` - Static player method that will register your plugin in the player registry.
+2. `registerPlugin` - The static player method that will register your plugin in the player registry.

-First, lets take a look on the `BasePlugin` API.
+First, lets take a look at the `BasePlugin` API.

 ## Base Plugin API
 > #### ```constructor(name, player, config)```